 There’s no denying it, New Zealand is a wee bit of a schlepp away.
 But once you sample its world-class skiing, from the backcountry offerings of Motatapu Basin to the colossal parks of Cardrona Valley, jet lag will be the last thing on your mind

 Yes it takes some effort, time and money for us Brits to get there – but there is a reason that some of the world’s best pro freeriders and park skiers head down south ever summer.
-The skiing in New Zealand is really rather good.
-It boasts some 24 ski areas, from rope-tow served club fields (read all about them on p22) to world-renowned commercial operations.
+To ski New Zealand is really rather good.
+It boasts some 24 ski areas, from rope-tow served club fields, to world-renowned commercial operations.

 There’s one thing they do have in common though: hellish access roads.
 The ski fields are typically 30 or so minutes from the nearest resort town, and involve a white-knuckle drive up hairpin, single-track roads before you reach the base.
 But, fording the odd stream is all part of the Kiwi ski experience.

 The juiciest ski offerings are found on the South Island, with the Southern Alps running for 450km along the island’s spine and home to the country’s tallest peaks, 3000 glaciers and 20 ski fields.

 This is a ski field where even the lift queues are a homage to the fattest of powder skis, and even the blue trails leave you with satisfyingly achy limbs.
 Overlooking Lake Wanaka, this is a mountain that’s produced some of New Zealand’s top freeriders, including Sam Smoothy and Fraser McDougall.

 There are just two chairs here, but they open up 500 hectares of gullies and wide-open faces across three very different basins.
 The furthest, and most infamous, is the expert-only Motatapu Basin, packed with tight chutes, big mountain spines and heart-in-your-mouth cliff drops.
 The 15-minute bootpack at the end is well worth it.